garygeorgeu/mimic/README.md

 # mimic
-Converts a gif into an illusion of a moving image using a still image.
+Converts a gif into an illusion of a moving image using two still images.

 ![](example.gif)